lee2sman/panblog/README.md

 # panblog

+Note: panblog is still in development and may continue to change, have bugs, destroy your computer, make your hand fall off, etc.

 panblog is a simple, minimal bash and pandoc-based static site generator.
 It takes a flat file directory of markdown files and can build a website inside a folder, or you can add just a new post to an existing panblog.

 panblog makes use of Pandoc, and specifically the template feature which allows the creation of html templates that include custom header and footer.